 It is in this arrangement that we undertake our karmas.

-A karma is an intelligent and conscious act leading toward path of more karmas which influence and determine the nature of destiny.
-Good karma leads to good future, bad karma leads to bad.
+Karma is an intelligent and conscious act leading toward the path of more karmas which influence and determine the nature of destiny.
+Good karma leads to a good future, bad karma leads to bad.
 “As you sow, so you reap”, is true in the working of karma.